Main features of the law

 - Limited enforcement action to date outside of unfair trade practices and merger control

 The Trade Competition Act B.E.
-2560 (2017) (the Act) is administered by the Trade Competition Commission (the TCC), which is itself assisted by the Office of the Trade Competition Commission (the OTCC), its administrative office.
-The Act prevents restrictions of competition through the prohibition on monopoly and unfair trade practices.
+2560 (2017) (the Act) is administered by the Trade Competition Commission (the TCC), which is itself assisted by an administrative office (formerly the Office of the Trade Competition Commission, whose English name was recently – and somewhat confusingly – changed to the Trade Competition Commission of Thailand, the TCCT).
+The Act prevents restrictions of competition.
 In particular, the Act:

 - prohibits joint actions between business operators which monopolise, reduce or restrict competition (anticompetitive agreements and practices) (Sections 54 and 55 of the Act);